Sach-123/HooBank-ReactJs/README.md

 # HooBank-ReactJs
-A front-end design for a bank website build using ReactJs x Tailwind CSS.
+A Front-end website for a Bank(HooBank) build using ReactJs x Tailwind CSS.

 ## Initialization of project
 This ReactJs project is created using Vite tool.
 [More about Vite](vitejs.dev)